astrobl1904/docker-library/docs/php-dev/README-full.md

 This image is supported on Docker version 1.6.2.

 Support for older versions (down to 1.0) is provided on a best-effort basis.

----
-\*) These PHP modules are currently not available for PHP 7.